From Hobby to Addiction: WHO Labels Compulsive Video Gaming a Mental Health Problem

 Nicholson's mother, Lydia, was killed.
 It was a really extreme example of an issue many parents deal with every day.

-“They don’t want to go outside.
-Basically, they want to stay on the Fortnight all day,” dad Domo west said.
+"They don't want to go outside.
+Basically, they want to stay on the Fortnight all day," dad Domo West said.

 Games like the insanely popular Fortnight have value.
 They can teach kids teamwork and design skills.